allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 #### The loose coupling principle

 Loose coupling means that a single logical entity knows as little as possible about other entities and communication between them follows strict rules.
-One important characteristic we want to achieve here is to minimize negative effects on application’s runtime in case an entity malfunctions.
+One important characteristic we wanedt to achieve here is to minimize negative effects on application’s runtime in case an entity malfunctions.
 As an analogy, we could imagine a graph of airports that are connected to each other via a set of flight routes.
-Say, there are direct routes from airport A to B, C and D. If the airport C gets closed due to renovation of a runway, the routes to B and D are not affected in any way.
+Say, there are direct routes from airport A to B, C and D.
+If the airport C gets closed due to renovation of a runway, the routes to B and D are not affected in any way.
 Moreover, some passengers might not even know that C is not operating at that moment.

 #### Event-driven dataflow